smil-thakur/myfirstwebsite/README.md

 # myfirstwebsite
-this is first website, it is in basic html no css till now. https://smil-thakur.github.io/myfirstwebsite/
+this is first website, it is in basic html and css. https://smil-thakur.github.io/myfirstwebsite/